 The Master of Public Health (MPH) is a professional degree whose purpose is to provide students, some of whom are concurrently enrolled in professional schools, and health professionals with the opportunity for formal training in public health.
 There is an increasing need for well-trained physicians who have a comprehensive understanding and appreciation of public health issues.

 The goal of the MD/MPH Program is to facilitate the attainment of both degrees within a five-year program.
-The MPH program is based in the More information on the MPH program and Capstone Experience.
 Students have the option of specializing in one of three concentrations:

 - Community and Population Health